Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 The Strigopoidea is a superfamily of New Zealand parrots.

-It consists of 3 parrot gena, including the Nestor, Strigops, and Nelepsittacus.
+It comprises 3 parrot genas, including the Nestor, Strigops, and Nelepsittacus.
 All species are from New Zealand and can be found on Norfolk Island, Phillip Island, and Chatham Island.

-Human activity played a large part as settlers introduced invasive species, like pigs and possums, into the parrot’s habitats.
-The animals eat parrot eggs found on the ground, resulting in their decline.
+Human activity has reduced their numbers as settlers introduced invasive species, like pigs and possums, into their habitats.
+These animals eat parrot eggs on the ground, resulting in their decline.

 Parrots in the Strigopoidea family don’t share common characteristics.
 Some have curved beaks, while others don’t.
 Similarly, some parrots are colorful, whereas others are plain.